mario-deluna/SourceQuery/README.md

 SourceQuery
 ===========

+This is a fork of the original [SourceQuery by Yannickcr](https://github.com/yannickcr/SourceQuery).

-A simple PHP class to query a [Source engine](http://en.wikipedia.org/wiki/Source_%28game_engine%29) server.
+This little PHP library helps to query a [Source engine](http://en.wikipedia.org/wiki/Source_%28game_engine%29) server for games like:

+ * Counter Strike Source
+ * Team Fortress
+ * Left 4 Dead
+ * Garrys Mod
+ * and many more..

 How to use
 ----------